sidtri/algorithms/software.md

 - Senior developer:
 	- Take more responsibility
-	- Knowing how to use your tools is good, but knowing when not to use them is bette
+	- Knowing how to use your tools is good, but knowing when not to use them is better
 	- Do testing, document your code
 	- Dont make mistakes again/again
 	- Debt: Prudent & Reckless.